VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

    It changes the sets the new password "currpass" for the user corresponding to the session of the "vitalManToken" cookie.

  * **/policy/{id}** expects the "vitalManToken" session cookie and the following form parameters to be included in the request:
-    * "description", the updated policy description
+    * "description", the updated policy descriptionINTERNAL_SERVER_ERROR
     * "active", new policy status (false/true)
     * "groups[]", the updated list of groups to be affected by the policy
     * "nogr", a boolean value which set to false allows to update without including the previous parameter (a.k.a. groups are not updated), while set to true means that if no group is specified then all groups are removed from the policy